• Skip to primary navigation

 Astronomy, dinosaurs, history, graphic novels, math…because Christ is in all things and through him all things were created, he can be found in all intellectual pursuits, if you are truly seeking.

-More on Sacred Pathways
+More on Sacred Pathways for Kids

-This article was specifically about the Intellectual worship style and seeing God through nature, but did you know there are actually 9 worship styles for kids?
+This article was specifically about the INTELLECTUAL worship style and seeing God through nature, but did you know there are actually 9 worship styles for kids?

 I have a downloadable quiz that you can take which will help you determine which of the 9 worship styles your child leans toward.
 Take the quiz here.